shrutiparmar2003/Google-Summer-of-Code-2025-Final-Report/README.md

 ---
+### Feature 2 : Better User Feedback and Error Handling
+Success messages were added for completed exports and clear error messages for issues like:
+- Empty surface data.
+- Permission problems.
+- Unsupported file types.
+- If the GUI is not available (e.g., running in headless mode), the system falls back to simple console messages instead of crashing.

-### Feature 2: Simulated Progress for VTK-Based Writers
+### Feature 3: Simulated Progress for VTK-Based Writers
 VTK’s built-in writers (e.g., vtkSTLWriter, vtkPLYWriter, vtkXMLPolyDataWriter) do not provide native support for progress updates.
 To work around this, I implemented a simulated progress mechanism that estimates export progress based on the number of points and a configurable update interval.

 These updates don’t track the actual write process, but by estimating progress based on the number of points, they help give users a sense that the export is moving forward.
 This makes the application feel responsive, even during longer operations.